Walking Tour

 In the end five people were killed in the explosion, with a further 164 injured.
 It was the greatest disaster in the town's history.2

 These unique alley murals survived the September 2012 fire that claimed the historic Alaska Hotel.
-If you look carefully you will notice evidence of the blaze on some of the murals which are paintings of actual buildings as they once were.
+If you look carefully you will notice evidence of the blaze on some of the murals, which are paintings of actual buildings as they appeared in 1946.
+The artists, Shelly Mowat and Holly Squires, sought to create a unique snapshot of Dawson Creek right at the end of the war.

 South Peace Historical Society 2001.099.003